 Dollar values in this range are plausible, and are not out of line with other estimates of the cost of the pandemic.
-There is now a substantial literature estimating the cost of COVID-19 based on foregone health and economic activity.
-As discussed in the introduction, a common approach in health economics is to assign values to lives and productivity lost due to the virus.
+There is now a substantial literature estimating the cost of COVID-19 based on forgone health and economic activity.
+As discussed in the introduction, a common approach in health economics is to assign values to lives and productivity lost because of the virus.
 Writing in mid-2020, Cutler and Summers (2020) forecast health losses (including both morbidity and mental health) caused by the pandemic and estimate the total economic cost of COVID-19 to be \$16 trillion under the assumption that "it will be substantially contained by the fall of 2021."
-Implicitly, then, this is an estimate of a rate of loss for one year.21 The similarity of this estimate to our own - despite the very different inputs and assumptions - lends credence to each.
+Implicitly, then, this is an estimate of a rate of loss for one year.
+Other such estimates, offered as context for the need to invest in pandemic preparedness, are in similar ballpark range: Craven et al. (2021) estimate economic disruption caused by pandemic wave recurrence relative to speedy recovery to be \$5 trillion for the Unites States, Summers et al. (2021) estimate it to be \$36 trillion globally and about \$6 trillion for the United States by implication, Lander and Sullivan (2021) assess the cost to be \$16 trillion for a severe pandemic and \$10 trillion for a milder one, and Gates (2022) takes as starting point the economic loss from the COVID-19 pandemic to be \$14 trillion.
+Similarly, and focusing just on gross domestic product (GDP), the Congressional Budget Office (2020) estimated over \$7 trillion in lost output through 2030.
+The IMF's World Economic Outlook (IMF 2021) estimated the collapse could have been three times as large had policymakers not enacted significant intervention (including \$16 trillion in fiscal support).
+They further estimate the cumulative loss in output relative to the counterfactual without COVID-19 to be \$28 trillion over 2020-2025.
+The proximity or similarity of this range of estimates to our own-despite the very different inputs and assumptions-lends credence to each.